-Listed below are some historical values for the above-mentioned indexes which are provided for selected months beginning in June 1991.
+Listed below are some historical values for the above-mentioned indexes which are provided for selected months from June 1991 to June 1996 and monthly from July 1996 to December 1996.
 The values for the One Year Treasury Index and the Three Year Treasury Index are the first weekly values published in a given month.
 The values for the COFI Index represent the weighted average cost of funds for the given month, and are usually announced by the FHLB of San Francisco on the last working day of the following month.
-The FHLB of San Francisco has stated in its Information Bulletin that the COFI Index for a month "will be announced on or near the last working day" of the following month and also has stated that it "cannot guarantee the announcement" of the COFI Index on an exact date.
+The FHLB of San Francisco has stated in its Information Bulletin that the COFI Index for a month ''will be announced on or near the last working day'' of the following month and also has stated that it "cannot guarantee the announcement" of the COFI Index on an exact date.